ros2/rmw_zenoh/docs/design.md

 A ROS 2 publisher sends data to 0 or more connected subscriptions.
 A Zenoh publisher does exactly the same thing, so ROS 2 publishers are mapped onto Zenoh publishers in `rmw_zenoh_cpp`.
+If the Quality of Service durability for a publisher is `TRANSIENT_LOCAL`, a Zenoh publication cache will also be created with `ze_declare_publication_cache`.
+See the [Quality of Service](#Quality-of-Service) section below for more information.

 When a new publisher is created, a liveliness token of type `MP` is sent out.

 ### Related RMW APIs